CNC Machining Vs SLS 3D Printing

 Conclusion

-The key to choosing between CNC machining and SLS 3D printing in modern manufacturing is understanding the benefits of each technology.
+Therefore, the key to choosing between CNC machining and SLS 3D printing in modern manufacturing is understanding the benefits of each technology.
 Yonglihao Machinery provides CNC machining services.
 They are known for their precision and excellent surface finish.
 This makes them the preferred choice for high-volume production of metal components and high-precision parts.
 But, SLS 3D printing is great for prototyping and complex shapes.
 Subtractive methods would struggle with these shapes or find them too expensive.
 For companies, they must consider many factors when choosing between these options.
 These factors include throughput, material needs, and part complexity.

 FAQ